mckinsey/vizro/vizro-core/docs/pages/user-guides/selectors.md

 the [`RadioItem`][vizro.models.RadioItems] serves as a single-option selector by default.
 However, the [`Dropdown`][vizro.models.Dropdown] can function as both a multi-option or single-option selector.

-For more details, kindly refer to the documentation of the underlying dash components:
+For more details, refer to the documentation of the underlying dash components:

 - [dcc.Dropdown](https://dash.plotly.com/dash-core-components/dropdown)
 - [dcc.Checklist](https://dash.plotly.com/dash-core-components/checklist)